-Later, fans grew to appreciate the sheer camp value of the wobbly sets, overwrought delivery and vicious lesbian warden, Joan ‘The Freak’ Ferguson (Maggie Kirkpatrick) – one of the great television bitch figures of all time.
+Later, fans grew to appreciate the sheer camp value of the wobbly sets, overwrought delivery and vicious lesbian warden Joan ‘The Freak’ Ferguson (Aussie stage star Maggie Kirkpatrick) – one of the great television bitch figures of all time.

 The continuing power struggles were part of the attraction of the series.
 As the tough, no-nonsense leader of the prisoners, Bea Smith, Val Lehman, in particular, won great popularity with fans.

-Australia’s longest-serving female prisoner, murderess Sandra Willson, acted as series advisor, and Watson and his team at Grundys interviewed women in prison as well as prison officers.
-Later some of the actors also visited women’s prisons.
+Australia’s longest-serving female prisoner, murderess Sandra Willson, acted as series advisor, and Watson and his team at Grundys interviewed women in prison and prison officers.
+Later, some of the actors also visited women’s prisons.